liufeng2317/ADFWI/docs/version-plans/bv1.2/45-marmousi2-reduced-inversion-smoke.md

 An initial test with the legacy `Misfit_waveform_L2` produced NaN `vp` gradients on both CPU and NPU, even for `nt_samples=100`.
 This points to the reduced-window misfit formula rather than an NPU-specific backend issue.
 The legacy L2 implementation uses a square root of squared residual energy; exactly zero residual samples can make the gradient singular at `sqrt(0)`.

-For this smoke, the default misfit is therefore a local `safe-squared-l2` class that uses mean squared residuals and avoids the square-root singularity.
-The legacy L2 path remains available with `--misfit legacy-l2` for diagnostics.
+For the original smoke implementation, the default misfit was a local `safe-squared-l2` class that used mean squared residuals and avoided the square-root singularity.
+In the following bv1.2 optimization this was replaced by the package-level `Misfit_waveform_SquaredL2(reduction="mean")`, while the `--misfit legacy-l2` path remains available for diagnostics.

 ## Validation Commands